MicrosoftDocs/cpp-docs.it-it/docs/dotnet/utility-stl-clr.md

 ## <a name="make_pair-stlclr"></a><a name="make_pair"></a>make_pair (STL/CLR)

-Crea `pair` un da una coppia di valori.
+Creare un oggetto `pair` da una coppia di valori.

 ### <a name="syntax"></a>Sintassi